WordPress User Roles and Permissions

 How To Manage User Roles in WordPress?

 The way you choose to manage user roles and permissions on your WordPress site is completely up to you.
 After all, who knows your team members’ abilities and limitations as well as you do?
-Before you choose the roles that are appropriate for each user on your site, step back and ask yourself a series of questions about them.

 • Can the user be trusted to fully manage your WordPress dashboard?